 Hockey Stick Curves

 Hockey sticks are curved for right or left-handed players with very few blades being straight these days.
-The blade is either curved at the toe, middle, or heel of the blade and players feel they can raise the puck faster and higher.
-However, backhand passes and shots are a little more difficult to achieve.
+The blade is either curved at the toe, middle, or heel of the blade, the one you choose is generally based on personal preference.
 For more information about picking the right curve we have an extensive article all about hockey stick curves

 Hockey Stick Flex

 The flex is the stiffness of a hockey stick’s shaft and higher numbers represent stiffer shafts.
-Defensemen and big, strong players typically use stiffer shafts while most forwards prefer more flexible models.
+The rating (lets say 85 flex) is the amount of force required to flex a stick one inch, so an 85 flex stick will take 85 pounds of force to bend one inch.
+Usually I recommend starting with a flex that is half your weight.
+Defensemen and big, strong players typically use stiffer shafts while most forwards prefer more flex.
 Since you need considerable strength to shoot effectively with a stiffer shaft, they’re not really ideal for young children.
 Learn more in this hockey stick flex guide

 When shopping for hockey sticks for kids it can be hard to find a flex that matches their weight.
 Most stick flexes start at 40 and then the stick needs to be cut, which can alter the flex.
-If you’re looking for a flex that is properly matched to your kids weight check out Raven Hockey
+If you’re looking for a flex that is properly matched to your kids weight check out Mode Hockey This is a company that I am a part owner of.
+The sticks are pro quality (100% carbon fiber) with low flex ratings.

 Hockey Stick Flex/Length Chart